vischia/McMScripts/README.md

 ### Setup PWG

-The default PWG in manageRequests.py is set to XXX.
+The default PWG (Physics Working Group Code, for instance HIG) in manageRequests.py is set to XXX.
 To modify your default PWG, change the variable `defaultPWG` on line 23.
 Alternatively, you can include the flag `-p your_PWG`.

 ### Creating new requests